leiyangleon/FSH/README.md

 ### III.
 List of python files and corresponding descriptions (https://github.com/sgk0/FSH/blob/master/reference.md)

 ===================================================================================

-***Besides contacting the authors via email for technical questions, it is also recommended to [refer to the closed issues or open a new issue on GitHub](https://github.com/leiyangleon/FSH/issues).***

 ## Citation:
 [Lei, Y., Siqueira, P., Torbick, N., Ducey, M., Chowdhury, D. and Salas, W., 2019.
 Generation of Large-Scale Moderate-Resolution Forest Height Mosaic With Spaceborne Repeat-Pass SAR Interferometry and Lidar.
 IEEE Transactions on Geoscience and Remote Sensing, 57(2), pp.770-787.](https://ieeexplore.ieee.org/document/8439086)